sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 1. Authentication
 1. S3 Inconsistency side-effects

 Classpath is usually the first problem.
-For the S3x filesystem clients, you need the Hadoop-specific filesystem clients, third party S3 client libraries compatible with the Hadoop code, and any dependent libraries compatible with Hadoop and the specific JVM.
+For the S3a filesystem clients, you need the Hadoop-specific filesystem clients, the AWS SDK library which Hadoop was built against, and any dependent libraries compatible with Hadoop and the specific JVM.

 The classpath must be set up for the process talking to S3: if this is code running in the Hadoop cluster, the JARs must be on that classpath.
 That includes `distcp` and the `hadoop fs` command.

+<b>Critical:</b> *Do not attempt to "drop in" a newer version of the AWS
+SDK than that which the Hadoop version was built with* Whatever problem you have, changing the AWS SDK version will not fix things, only change the stack traces you see.

+Similarly, don't try and mix a `hadoop-aws` JAR from one Hadoop release with that of any other.
+The JAR must be in sync with `hadoop-common` and some other Hadoop JARs.

+<i>Randomly changing hadoop- and aws- JARs in the hope of making a problem
+"go away" or to gain access to a feature you want, will not lead to the outcome you desire.</i>

 <!-- MACRO{toc|fromDepth=0|toDepth=2} -->